dergigi/dergigi.github.io/contact.md

 </div>

 <center>
 <small>(Twitter DMs are terrible & now closed.
-Please use matrix if you can.)</small>
+Please use nostr if you can.)</small>
 <br/>
 <a href="{{ 'pgp' | absolute_url }}">PGP</a>
 </center>

 ---

-If you want to reach me, matrix[^fn-matrix] is probably your best bet.
-You can also try the email above, or twitter, or Telegram.
-That being said, Twitter is absolutely terrible when it comes to DMs, and I recently had to close my DMs because the spam became unbearable.
-Telegram is alright but it is neither private nor trustworthy, so, again, matrix is probably your best bet.[^fn-nostr]
+If you want to reach me, nostr[^fn-nostr] is probably your best bet.
+You can also try the email above, or twitter, or Telegram.[^fn-telegram] That being said, Twitter is ~~absolutely terrible when it comes to DMs, and I recently had to close my DMs because the spam became unbearable~~ getting more terrible every day.
+Telegram is alright but it is neither private nor trustworthy, so, again, nostr is probably your best bet.[^fn-matrix]

 I will do my best to reply in 3-5 days.
 If I don't please ping me again.
 Note that I will probably not respond if I can't make out what you're up